unownone/spenddy/README.md

 Spenddy offers a companion <strong>Chrome extension</strong> that grabs your Swiggy order history in a single click and stores it securely in your browser.

 - Source code & manual install: <a href="https://github.com/unownone/spenddy-link" target="_blank">unownone/spenddy-link</a>
-- Chrome Web&nbsp;Store listing: <em>coming soon</em>
+- Install from Chrome Web&nbsp;Store: <a href="https://chromewebstore.google.com/detail/mibpmhoncjmniigifepbckapmoflkglo?utm_source=item-share-cb" target="_blank">Spenddy&nbsp;Link</a>

-1. Clone / download the extension repo above (or use the pre-built zip in its releases).
+1. Install the extension from the Chrome Web&nbsp;Store (<a href="https://chromewebstore.google.com/detail/mibpmhoncjmniigifepbckapmoflkglo?utm_source=item-share-cb" target="_blank">Spenddy&nbsp;Link</a>) or clone the repo from GitHub for manual installation.
 2. Load the unpacked extension via <code>chrome://extensions</code> → Developer mode → <strong>Load unpacked</strong>.
 3. Click the extension icon and follow the on-screen instructions – it will automatically collect your orders.
 4. Open <strong>Spenddy</strong> – the data loads instantly with no manual upload!